 |A street in Ollantaytambo|

 Hiking the Inca Trail is an experience of a lifetime, and preparing is part of the adventure.
-The program includes three days of pre-hikes to help acclimatize you to the altitude and terrain of the trail, and the following information will help you get ready before your departure.
+This program includes three days of pre-hikes to help you acclimatize to the altitude and terrain of the trail, and the following information will help you get ready before your departure.

 *** Break in your boots well in advance of your departure.
 Wear your boots on the flight or pack them in your carry-on bag in case luggage is lost or delayed.***

-• Incorporate some form of cardio exercise, 45 to 60 minutes, 2 to 3 times a week for at least 8 to 12 weeks prior to your trip.
-We suggest running, walking, or biking.
+• Incorporate some form of cardio exercise, 45 to 60 minutes, 3 to 5 times a week for at least 8 to 12 weeks prior to your trip.
+We suggest running, walking, or biking or a StairMaster.

 • Prepare for the extreme ups and downs of the hike by training across a variety of terrains such as hills or using a treadmill incline.